If Helen’s face could launch a thousand ships, why can’t yours draw a few good readers? Get tips for author photos to

 It’s ironic how many fine independent writers are fully onboard with professional-class editing, book design, and book production, and yet when it comes to their author photos, you’re likely to be looking at a gallery of amateurism.
 Raise your hand if a family member took your shot.

 - Is a part of your spouse’s anatomy visible in your shot?
 (That disembodied arm around the shoulders, you know.)

 - Does your photo present you as just one of several landscape features in the beautiful meadow outside last summer’s vacation cottage?

 Let me make you feel better.
 Those who program conference events know that when you ask even a top-level publishing executive’s office for a photo to use in program notes, what arrives can be inadequate.
 Even the greats seem to have trouble finding their way to a professional photographer and need tips for author photos.

 But that’s what they—and you—need.
 Every few years, consider getting a professional career headshot.
 It might cost anywhere from $150 to $450.
 It’s worth it.

 - Dying laughing is not a positive experience.
 Try to resist the hysterically happy shot.
 We weren’t in on the joke; we feel left out.

 - The best background is no background.
 Friends won’t let you drive drunk, and professional photographers won’t let the Eiffel Tower emerge from your left ear.

 - Don’t hold your book(s) in your shot.
 Clutching your book(s) in your professional photo reads a little desperate.
-Plus, what happens for your next book?
+Plus, what happens when you publish your next book?
 You'll need a new picture.
 Remember: dignity is a virtue.

 - It’s a headshot.
 Not an upper torso shot.
 Not an arm-on-the-back-of-the-sofa shot.
 Not a you-and-your-kids shot.
-Your photo has to convey accessible, intelligent personality in the tiny space of a Twitter thumbnail.
+Your photo has to convey an accessible, intelligent personality in the tiny space of a Twitter thumbnail.
 “Headshot” means your head.
-We want your face up-close, not your furniture.
+We want your face up close, not your furniture.

 - Get your shot in color.
 You can convert it to black-and-white when that’s requested but unrelieved black-and-white gets old fast.